MattTucker22689/DCGAN/README.md

 # DCGAN
 Image generation using a deep convolutional generative adversarial network(DCGAN).

-To run, you will need the following folders:
+To run, you will need to add the following folders\files:

       - "dataset" which contains other folders with your data